On conditions determining formal automorphisms of integro-differential operators: Linear automorphisms of formal differential operators of one variable

 In this subsection we state equivalent conditions for an automorphism $P(\partial_z)$ of $\C[[z]]$ to remain an automorphism when restricted to $\C[[z]]_{s}$.
 In particular, we study the convergent case for $s=0$.

-\begin{theo} Let $s\geq 0$.
-The operator $P(\partial_z)$ is a linear automorphism on $\C[[z]]$ which extends to the automorphism on $\C[[z]]_s$ if and only if the following conditions hold: \begin{enumerate} \item[(a)] The lower ordinate $m$ of the Newton polygon $N(P)$ is equal to zero. \item[(b)] (non-resonance condition) $W_0(n)\ne 0$ for every $n\in\N_0$. \item[(c)] The first positive slope of the Newton polygon $N(P)$ is greater or equal to $k=1/s$. \end{enumerate} \end{theo} \begin{proof} The proof is based on the Gevrey Index Theorem for linear differential operators \cite[Corollary 4.25]{LodayRichaud} (see also \cite{Malgrange} and \cite{ramis84}).
+We start with the following corollary from the Gevrey Index Theorem for linear differential operators \cite[Corollary 4.2.5]{LodayRichaud} (see also \cite{Malgrange} and \cite{ramis84}). \begin{theo} Let $s\geq 0$.
+The operator $P(\partial_z)$ is a linear automorphism on $\C[[z]]$ which extends to the automorphism on $\C[[z]]_s$ if and only if the following conditions hold: \begin{enumerate} \item[(a)] The lower ordinate $m$ of the Newton polygon $N(P)$ is equal to zero. \item[(b)] (non-resonance condition) $W_0(n)\ne 0$ for every $n\in\N_0$. \item[(c)] The first positive slope of the Newton polygon $N(P)$ is greater or equal to $k=1/s$. \end{enumerate} \end{theo} \begin{proof}

 ($\Rightarrow$) Since $P(\partial_z)\colon \C[[z]]\to\C[[z]]$ is a linear automorphism, by Theorem \ref{thm1} we get the assertions (a) and (b).
-Moreover, since $\chi(P(\partial_z),\C[[z]]_s)=0$, by \cite[Corollary 4.25]{LodayRichaud} we conclude that (c) also holds.
+Moreover, since $\chi(P(\partial_z),\C[[z]]_s)=0$, by \cite[Corollary 4.2.5]{LodayRichaud} we conclude that (c) also holds.